The Dundas Valley Equestrian Campout is back once again on August 9th, 10th and 11th 2019.

 - No galloping on trails.

-- If you plan on camping for both Friday and Saturday night, we suggest arriving to the park around noon on Friday.
+- If you are registered to camp for both Friday and Saturday night, plan to arrive at noon on Friday.
 This will provide ample time to set up camp and secure a parking spot suitable for your truck and trailer, while still allowing time for an afternoon trail ride.

 - Just coming for the day’s events on Saturday?
-Feel free to stop by whenever you like – we will have a reserved parking section for day-use participants on Saturday.
+Feel free to stop by whenever you like – but please make sure to register with us so we can save a parking spot for you.

 - A highline rope is tied and provided for campers set up down the main parking lot aisle.
 Participants are welcome to tie their horse to the highline, but you will need to provide any equipment required to secure your horse.
 Please note that space is limited on the highline.